ctdarwell/haploAnnotator/README.md

 A variant of riceExplorer

 This pipeline annotates all functional variants in a stipulated gene region giving graphical and tabular output to illustrate where SNPs and Indels are found relative to a reference genome.
-It also evaluates mean phenotypic values against each haplotype in a crop (or other species) WGS panel.
+It also evaluates mean phenotypic values against each haplotype in a crop (or other species) WGS panel and records associated percentiles of that mean value within the total distribution of all the phenotypic data (e.g., if recorded as the 95th percentile it is an extreme mean value).

 It differs from riceExplorer as it uses a single crop panel with phenotypic data against each accession.
 See the CSV files for formatting.
 Run as `./BPH_Annot.bash` after modifying the `BPH_Annot_vars` file.